James Hanson (footballer, born 1987): 2013–14 season

 Ahead of the 2013–14 season, Bradford City manager Phil Parkinson said that only a high-money bid would persuade the club to sell either Hanson and fellow striker Nahki Wells.
 In July 2013, Hanson was praised by former Bradford City left-back Wayne Jacobs, and in August 2013 Hanson spoke positively of his partnership with teammate Nahki Wells.
 Wells has also publicly praised his strike partnership with Hanson, as has journalist Simon Parker, who described them as "[one of] the best front pairs that League One has to offer."
 Hanson has also been praised by manager Phil Parkinson.
 In October 2013 Hanson spoke about his use of a mind coach.
 On 29 November 2013 he signed a new contract with the club, taking him up to the end of the 2016–17 season, and becoming the first player at the club to sign a new contract that season.
 In December 2013 fellow Bradford City player Andrew Davies described Wells and Hanson as the best strike pair in the division.
 The partnership ended when Wells was sold to Huddersfield Town in January 2014.
 In February 2014, after Hanson scored his 10th goal of the season, Davies spoke about Hanson's increase in playing form.
 In March 2014, Hanson spoke about new strike partner Aaron McLean's lack of goals for the club, while Hanson himself had scored 6 goals in 9 games.
 That same month Hanson was revealed as the player in 3 divisions of the Football League who had committed the most fouls in the 2013–14 season to date; he was defended by manager Phil Parkinson.
 Throughout March and April, Hanson suffered a number of minor injuries which prevented him from playing, making only 1 appearance in the past 7 games as of 25 April 2014.
 His work-rate during that season was later praised by former teammate Andy Gray.
+In 2014, Hanson was diagnosed with arthritis.